 The law allows for six grounds for processing people’s personal data, of which four are relevant for our activities:

-- we process your information on the basis of your consent
+- we process your information based on your consent

 - we process your information based on a contractual relationship

 - we process your information based on having legitimate interest to do so

 - we process your information based on having a legal requirement to do so e.g. employee data

 We will process your data if you have provided consent: this will include contacting you for marketing and fundraising purposes by e-mail, phone and SMS.